|Nutrition Facts (per serving)|

 - 1/2 teaspoon vanilla extract

-- Heat the milk, butter and sugar in a saucepan over medium heat.
-Just let it simmer, not boil.
+Heat the milk, butter, and sugar in a saucepan over medium heat, getting it to a simmer, but not a boil.
 Remove from the heat and let it cool to lukewarm.
-This may take ten minutes or so.
-You can transfer it to the fridge in another bowl if you need to speed up the process!
+This may take 10 minutes or so.
+You can transfer it to the fridge in another bowl if you need to speed up the process.

-- Pour the yeast over the top of the milk mixture and then stir to combine.
+Pour the yeast over the top of the milk mixture and stir to combine.